Alejandro de Pinedo

-Alejandro Gil Pinedo, better known as Alejandro de Pinedo (born 1965 in Cadiz, Spain) is a Spanish musician, composer, author, music producer, chill-out music artist and CEO of the record company AGP Music.
-His music is heard in more than 170 countries and there are more than 200 record productions in which he has participated in one or another way.

-He has 31 gold and platinum records so far, and his works are played millions of times on all digital platforms globally.
+Alejandro Gil Pinedo, better known as Alejandro de Pinedo (born 1965 in Cadiz, Spain) is a Spanish musician, composer, author, record producer, and chill-out music artist.
+His work spans genres such as pop, EDM, and ambient music, and he has received 31 gold and platinum records.
+De Pinedo has contributed to over 250 musical productions and his music has been streamed millions of times on digital platforms worldwide.